iliailia/comparison-circuit-over-fq/README.md

 ## How to use
 ### Integer comparison
-To test the basic comparison of integers, use the following syntax
+To test the basic comparison of integers, use the following command

     ./comparison_circuit circuit_type p d m q l runs print_debug_info